 The case study research has developed over the past few years as a valuable method for investigating trends and for explaining an organization, entity, business, or situation.

-A case study is an in-depth research of a particular situation or event.
+A case study is in-depth research of a particular situation or event.
 This approach growing in the recent years because it is based on real-world experiences.

 Case study research methodology is used within a number of disciplines including education, social sciences, business, law, health, and many others.